How to Store Microgreens to Maximize Shelf Life

 best way to store microgreens

 I drape the paper towel over the container and snap on the lid.
-The upper paper towel catches any condensation that forms on the cover and drips down.
+The upper paper towel catches condensation on the cover that may drip down.

 stop condensation from dripping on microgreens when storing them

-I use the smallest container I have without the microgreens spilling out the top.
+I use the smallest container without the microgreens spilling out the top.

-*By the way, Lock & Lock containers work great to store seed too.
+*By the way, Lock & Lock containers also work great to store seeds.

 best way to store microgreens